 Perfect for adventure travelers – Komodo National Park in made up of three main Islands – Komodo Island, Rinca and Padar (plus numerous smaller surrounding islands); where Komodo and Rinca are collectively home to more than 5,000 Komodo Dragons.
 The flora and fauna here are some of Indonesia’s finest (which is why it is listed as one of the Best Places to Visit in Indonesia!) and as it’s popularity increases, there is a need for more information about planning a trip to Komodo is paramount: and that’s exactly what this guide is for!
 So scroll down for all the information you need to visit Komodo including how to get to Komodo Island, where to stay, where to eat and the best things to do in Komodo National Park!

-***Editors Note – 29 March 2019: It has been reported that the East Nusa Tenggara (NTT) administration plan to close Komodo Island to the public from January 2020.
+***Editors Note – 21 January 2020: It was reported that the East Nusa Tenggara (NTT) administration planned to close Komodo Island to the public from January 2020.
 The decision was triggered by an attempt to smuggle 41 Komodo dragons, allegedly to be sold abroad for Rp 500 million (US$ 35,127.75) each.
-This closure will also give the government the opportunity to improve its conservation efforts and ensure the Komodo dragons’ food supply, as well as to focus on Komodo breeding so that the population can increase; however commentators have noted that without a tourism income the Komodo dragons will be even more at risk.
-It is yet to be seen if this closure will come into force, but to make sure you don’t miss out on seeing these incredible creatures, start planning your trip to Komodo Island sooner rather than later***
+This closure was to give the government the opportunity to improve its conservation efforts and ensure the Komodo dragons’ food supply, as well as to focus on Komodo breeding so that the population can increase; however commentators have noted that without a tourism income the Komodo dragons will be even more at risk.
+In line with such commentary, the plan to close Komodo for 2020 was cancelled in October 2019, and instead the Government and tourism board will limit the number of visitors.
+If planning to visit, please ensure you have pre-booked a guaranteed departure tour***

 How to get to Komodo Island & Komodo National Park?